CASA Makes a Difference

 an educational conference in 2010.
 Three years

 later, the number of fights at Lincoln Alternative

 High School had gone down by 75% and the graduation rate had increased five-fold.
 Paper Tigers is the story of how one school made such dramatic progress.

 *Warning, there is graphic language and content in this documentary*

 Now Taking Suggestions

 The CASA Program of St. Joseph County is in need of Volunteers!
-Our next training class will begin in late April!
+Our next training class will begin on April 26, 2022.
 Classes are held on Tuesday and Thursday evenings at the Juvenile Justice Center from 5:30pm-7:30pm.
 The course lasts 8 weeks.